First Quarter on

 Moon after ascending node

-1 day after ascending node on 8 February 2060 at 08:15 in ♉ Taurus.
-The Moon is located north of the ecliptic over the following 13 days, until the lunar orbit crosses from North to South in descending node on 22 February 2060 at 12:39 in ♏ Scorpio.
+1 day after ascending node on 8 February 2060 at 08:15 in ♉ Taurus the Moon is positioned north of the ecliptic over the following 13 days until the lunar crosses the ecliptic again from North to South in descending node on 22 February 2060 at 12:39 in ♏ Scorpio.

 Moon before northern standstill

-9 days since the previous standstill on 30 January 2060 at 15:28 in ♐ Sagittarius when the Moon has reached South declination of ∠-27.245°, the lunar orbit is extending northward over the next 2 days to face maximum declination of ∠27.319° at the point of next northern standstill on 12 February 2060 at 09:28 in ♋ Cancer.
+9 days since the last southern standstill on 30 January 2060 at 15:28 in ♐ Sagittarius when the Moon has reached South declination of ∠-27.245° the lunar orbit is extending northward over the next 2 days to face maximum declination of ∠27.319° at the point of next northern standstill on 12 February 2060 at 09:28 in ♋ Cancer.

 Syzygy in 6 days